-Figure 7.
-Image of the central nave

-An imposing triumphal arch, also resting on pillars culminating with fragments of Roman cornice that act as capitals, introduces to the transept, see Figures 7, 8.
-The main altar, consisting of a Roman marble sarcophagus, is placed in the centre.
-The center aisle has a wooden roof, while the side aisles have cross vaults.
+imposing triumphal arch, also resting on pillars culminating with fragments of Roman cornice that act as capitals, which leads to the transept (Figures 7, 8).

-The campaign of measurements has concerned the interior and exterior of the masonry structure; its geometry and external projections made the survey particularly complex and cumbersome.
-In particular the vaults in the interior aisles of the church have been the subject of a detailed study [8-11, 28-29, 34].
+Meanwhile, the main altar, consisting of a Roman marble sarcophagus, is placed in the centre, with the centre aisle having a wooden roof, while the side aisles feature various cross vaults.
+The campaign of measurements was focused on the interior and exterior of the masonry structure, with its geometry and external projections making the survey particularly complex and cumbersome.
+In fact, the vaults in the interior aisles of the church have been the subject of various detailed studies [8]-[11], [28], [29], [34].

-First an accurate topographical survey of the historic artifact’s site was carried out by the TOPCON GLS-2000 laser scanner station (Fig. 9).
-In a period of four hour 16 scans were performed at different station points in order to get an extremely high density of scan points, approximately 5 million points with measured coordinates having millimeter accuracy [7].
+First, an accurate topographical survey of the historic artifact’s site was carried out using the TOPCON GLS-2000 laser scanner station (Figure 9).
+During a four-hour period, 16 scans were performed at different station points in order to obtain an extremely high density of scan points, approximately five million points with measured coordinates with millimetre accuracy [7].